tquoc229/ai-flow/project-init/docs/rules/sections/2-pbi-management.md

 2. ✅ Document Conditions of Satisfaction (CoS) - what "done" means
 3. ✅ Assign unique PBI ID (use next sequential number)
 4. ✅ Add PBI entry to `backlog.md` with status `Proposed`
-5. ✅ Auto-approve Tasks: Tạo tất cả các file task chi tiết, điền đầy đủ `Implementation Steps` và `Test Cases`, và đặt status của chúng là `Agreed` (thay vì `Proposed`).
-6. ✅ Cập nhật PBI status thành `InProgress`
-7. ✅ Log in PBI history:
+5. ✅ Log in PBI history:
    - Action: "Created"
    - Details: Brief description of the PBI
    - User: Who created it

-**Next Step:** Wait for User to review and approve
+**Next Step:** Wait for User to approve the PBI idea (User will trigger by updating status)

 ---